-The helical pile solution required stabilization of the library building foundation using piles on either side of the existing caissons to support the existing concrete beams under the building.
+The helical pier solution required stabilization of the library building foundation using piers on either side of the existing caissons to support the existing concrete beams under the building.

-A steel I-beam was then installed between the piles running under the building to the outside.
+A steel I-beam was then installed between the piers running under the building to the outside.

 In the end, a cost-effective and safe solution was carried out without changing the look of the Port Credit Library and allowing for it to remain open to the public while the work was being done.
 A major success for this project was that little to no subsurface soils needed to be disturbed during the restoration work.

 Dealer: Derek Hofrichter and Roger Lauzon TMP Hamilton-Durham